 Andrew’s Air Conditioners would have a budgeted Loss on Disposal – Equipment as it is estimated that when the Equipment is sold the proceeds from disposal is expected to be less than its carrying value.
 (1 mark)

-This might be due to under depreciating the Equipment due to over estimating the useful and/or residual value or the Equipment was in poorer condition than expected when it was sold.
+This might be due to under depreciating the Equipment due to over estimating the useful and/or residual value or the Equipment will be in poorer condition than expected when sold.
 (1 mark)

 Explain how the preparation of a Budgeted Cash Flow Statement can assist Andrew’s Air Conditioners with controlling their future cash flows.